 - Prepare white cake as directed on box in two round 8 or 9 inch pans.
 Cool completely on wire rack.
-You could of course use your favorite recipe for white cake if you wanted to, but as you’ve probably figured out by now, I take shortcuts whenever possible.

 - Have all your ingredients ready before you begin.
 Mix sugar, cornstarch and salt in small saucepan.
 Add egg yolks and mix until egg is completely mixed with dry ingredients.
 Whisk in water until mixture is smooth.

 - Cook over medium low heat until just boiling.
 Mixture will be quite thick.
 Immediately remove from heat and stir in butter.
 Gradually whisk in lemon juice until smooth.
 Stir in zest.